WHAT AND HOW TO PRACTICE

 CONTRAST

-Once you have repeated a new sensation to the point of feeling it beginning to groove, do it again in the “old habit” way or alongside a different sound or sensation in order to notice the difference.
-Since the body learns in a more complex and integrated way from how we consciously perceive learning, contrast provides one of the clearest tools for understanding.
+Once you have repeated a new sensation to the point of feeling it beginning to lock in, do it again in the “old habit” way or alongside a different sound or sensation in order to notice the difference.
+Contrast provides one of the clearest tools for understanding.
 Contrast also alerts us to the reality that we don’t have to “unlearn” old habits, we simply need to start new ones, and allow the body to notice the difference.

 Pick something you can focus on, ideally as specific a focus as possible.
-For example, “singing pretty” involves enormous variables, but “tongue position” limits those variables to one organ.
-Now choose a task, i.e. saying [Ki], [Kə], [Ku] , just for starters, to notice how the tongue moves in order to better understand how tongue position impacts vocalizing.
+For example, “sounding good” involves myriad variables, but “tongue position” limits those variables to one organ.
+Now choose a task, i.e. saying [i], [ɛ], [a], to notice how the tongue moves from vowel to vowel and to understand how tongue position impacts vocalizing.

 2) DO THE EXPERIMENT